nakulrandad/Direct-Methods-for-Optimal-Control/README.md

 ## Overview

 This repository includes codes and documentations created as a part of my *Supervised Learning Project* (SLP).
-The project is being guided by [Prof. Debasish Chatterjee](https://www.sc.iitb.ac.in/~chatterjee/master/homepage/index.html) from Systems and Control Engineering, Indian Institute of Technology Bombay.
+The project was guided by [Prof. Debasish Chatterjee](https://www.sc.iitb.ac.in/~chatterjee/master/homepage/index.html) from Systems and Control Engineering, Indian Institute of Technology Bombay.

 ## Abstract